 Lorna is a London-based artist who holds a BA and MA in Fine Art (2020) from Central Saint Martins.

-Lorna’s art practice explores painting as a material object and a site of experience, within an expanded notion of contemporary painting.
-She employs optical and compositional elements such as form, colour and composition to express the evocative potential of the tactile, sensual and physically affective dimensions of perception.
+Lorna’s art practice explores painting as a site of experience.
+She employs optical and compositional elements such as form and colour to express the evocative potential of the tactile, sensual, and physically affective dimensions of perception.